dnelson86/arepo/documentation/source/config-options.md

 =================

-In the default configuration, the code uses a small table of possible gravitational softening lengths, which are specified in the parameterfile through the ``SofteningComovingTypeX`` and ``SofteningMaxPhysTypeX`` options, where X is an integer that gives the "softening type".
+In the default configuration, the code uses a small table of possible gravitational softening lengths, which are specified in the parameter file through the ``SofteningComovingTypeX`` and ``SofteningMaxPhysTypeX`` options, where X is an integer that gives the "softening type".
 Each particle type is mapped to one of these softening types through the